awsdocs/aws-java-developer-guide/doc_source/examples-cloudwatch-use-alarm-actions.rst

 =====================

-To disable alarm actions for a |cw| alarm, call the |cwclient|'s :methodname:`disableAlarmActions` with a :aws-java-class:`EnableAlarmActionsRequest
+To disable alarm actions for a |cw| alarm, call the |cwclient|'s :methodname:`disableAlarmActions` with a :aws-java-class:`DisableAlarmActionsRequest
-<services/cloudwatch/model/EnableAlarmActionsRequest>` containing one or more names of alarms whose
+<services/cloudwatch/model/DisableAlarmActionsRequest>` containing one or more names of alarms whose
 actions you want to disable.

 **Imports**